 The intraoral scanner you choose in 2026 will shape almost every digital workflow in your practice — restorative impressions, aligner cases, implant planning, lab communication, and patient education.
-The good news: every scanner on this list clears the 50-micron clinical accuracy threshold that matters for crown and bridge work.
+The good news: the leading scanners here are clinically accurate enough for crown and bridge work, and for most restorative cases the differences between them are modest.
 The harder question is which ecosystem fits your practice, your lab, and the way you actually scan.

-We ranked the six intraoral scanners we hear about most from dentists, cross-checked against our independent vendor reviews, third-party lab testing from the Institute of Digital Dentistry, and real practitioner sentiment on Reddit's r/dentistry and Dentaltown.
+We ranked the six intraoral scanners we hear about most from dentists, cross-checked against our independent vendor reviews, third-party lab testing from the Institute of Digital Dentistry, and real practitioner sentiment on Reddit's r/dentistry.
 No paid placements.
 No vendor-supplied marketing claims passed through unfiltered.

 What to Look For in an Intraoral Scanner